olmax99/treesnqsweb/README.md

 - Build a CI/CD pipeline for facilitating automated tests - ckeck with skaffold run .. [https://docs.djangoproject.com/en/2.2/topics/testing/tools/#django.test.LiveServerTestCase](https://docs.djangoproject.com/en/2.2/topics/testing/tools/#django.test.LiveServerTestCase)

-- Serve staticfiles separately in production [https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/)

-- User authentication email + google [https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1](https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1)
+- User authentication with google [https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1](https://medium.com/trabe/oauth-authentication-in-django-with-social-auth-c67a002479c1)

+- Deploy a Lambda function that creates thumbnails from uploaded user profile pictures.
+(OR simply remove the upload functionality in the early version!!!)

+- Use EBS volume for PersistentVolumes, otherwise data will be lost if the cluster is being shut down

 ## General Instructions